|

 And pay a million priests to bring it.

-After two thousand years of mass
+After two thousand

 We've got as far as poison-gas.